prorev/prorev.github.io/_posts/2020-02-23-python_pandas.md

  [nan nan nan]
  [nan nan nan]]
 ```
-As yuo may mark in the output when we called `print(df.values)`.
-What is this.
-It looks like a list.
+From the output when we printed `print(df.values)` we got something that looks like a list.
+What is this?

-Actually if we check the type of that object we will get `type(df.values)` is *numpy.ndarray*.
+Actually if we check the type of `type(df.values)` object we will find this is *numpy.ndarray*.

 > Like Don Quixote is on ass, Pandas is on Numpy.

-<big>Does this just menas we need Numpy array to provide data to pandas dataframe?</big>
+<big>Does this just mean we need **Numpy array** to provide data to pandas dataframe?</big>

-Yes, but pandas is smart.
+No, because pandas is smart.
 Consider this example:

 _Example:_
 ```python